How US allies are preparing for a possible second Trump term

 “Many members of our firm have been longtime allies of the former president,” said Justin Sayfie, a partner with Ballard.

-Japan's foreign ministry said it sought advice and support from a wide range of experts.
+Japan’s Foreign ministry said it sought advice and support from a wide range of experts.
 It declined to comment on the relationship with Ballard.
-Congo did not immediately respond to a request for comment.
+DR Congo did not immediately respond to a request for comment.